 In 2011, Drew was selected to join the prestigious Dallas Cowboys Ring of Honor.
 Drew Pearson was also inducted to the Texas Sports Hall of Fame in 2011.

-Drew Pearson was selected to the Pro Football Hall of Fame in 2021.
+Drew Pearson was inducted to the Pro Football Hall of Fame in Canton, Ohio on August 8, 2021.